Therapy for Trauma

 Increasing awareness of internal cues

-Practicing regulation and grounding
+Practicing grounding and regulation

 Integrating insight with bodily experience